scr-be/mantle-bundle/README.md

 [![Latest Version](http://img.shields.io/packagist/v/scribe/symfony.svg?style=flat-square)](https://packagist.org/packages/scribe/symfony)
 [![Software License](http://img.shields.io/packagist/l/scribe/symfony.svg?style=flat-square)](LICENSE.md)

+The base Symfony framework, dependencies, shared utilities, dependency injectable helpers, and other function stubs used as the [Scribe Inc.](https://scribenet.com/) core-dependency on our internal Symfony-based projects, including our public website as well as our primary commercial web application.

 The base Symfony framework, dependencies, and shared utilities used for [Scribe Inc.](https://scribenet.com/) internal Symfony projects.
 We also maintain a [collection of open-source projects](https://github.com/scribenet) related to Symfony, Sublime Text, jQuery, and more.

 ## Quality